 We’re taking decisive steps to build a sustainable food future.
 Besides an ambitious 90 percent waste diversion rate, all our manufacturing plants are certified as zero-waste facilities by the US Zero Waste Business Council.
 We are continuously looking for ways to cut our energy and resource consumption and support worthy causes.
-For example, every time you purchase one of our EnviroKidz products, a portion of the sales is donated to support endangered species, habitat conservation and environmental education for kids worldwide.
-We’ve raised over $3 million for our partner organizations to date.
+For example, through our partnership with 1% for the Planet, one percent of sales generated from EnviroKidz is donated to non-profit organizations that support endangered species, habitat restoration, and environmental education for kids worldwide.
+We have raised over $4 million to aid conservation efforts to date.

 5) “Foodraiser” filled 1 million bowls of organic food.

 2020 marked a significant milestone for Nature’s Path.
 We successfully delivered more than one million bowls worth of donated food to ten US and Canadian organizations.
 Over the past 11 years, our Bite for Bite program generated more than $30 million worth of food to address food security, which is predictably hitting record levels during the pandemic.
 As a campaign specifically created to address childhood hunger, Eat Well Do Good has provided more than $335,000 worth of food to partners such as Feed the Children, Second Harvest Canada, Blessings in a Backpack, and many more.